-11 Industries compared: The source of the environmental impact of our clients (and what it reveals)
+11 Industries compared: The source of the environmental impact of our clients

 Environmental emissions can be direct or indirect - Scope 1, 2, or 3.
 But the differences between the industries say a lot about the potential to improve.